 Download our Christmas and coronavirus information as an Easy Read PDF (Opens in new window)

-Many of us may find Christmas difficult this year, for lots of different reasons.
+Many of us may find Christmas difficult this year, for lots of reasons.

 Or you may have found Christmas tough in the past.
 This year might feel no different, or it may still feel harder than previous years.

-Below are some common feelings you might experience about Christmas during the pandemic.
-You may also have many other difficult emotions that aren’t recognised here.
+These are some common feelings you might experience about Christmas during the pandemic.
+You may also have many other difficult emotions that aren't recognised here.
+And you may feel different to the people around you – this is ok.

 “I feel confused with Christmas as we have two families we need to see but can't, and if we don't see them that's a drama.”